ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.rules.iconditionaljsonkeyresult.md

 ## Editor.Rules.IConditionalJsonKeyResult interface

-Returned by the \_tryMatch method of the [ConditionalJsonEditorRule](./ts-json.editor.rules.conditionaljsoneditorrule.md) to indicate whether a successful match was due to a matching condition or a default value.
+Returned by [ConditionalJsonEditorRule.\_tryParseCondition](./ts-json.editor.rules.conditionaljsoneditorrule._tryparsecondition.md) to indicate whether a successful match was due to a matching condition or a default value.

 **Signature:**